HerrDorsch/HerrDorschBotHunt.github.io/index.md

 ## A popular quote

-> „I count only for my pure joy!“ — Graf Zahl
+> I count only for my pure joy!